prateekm/samza/docs/startup/preview/index.md

 Additionally, each processor requires a unique ID to be used with the coordination service.
 If location affinity is important, this ID should be unique for each processor on a specific hostname (assuming local Storage services).
 To address this requirement, Samza uses a [ProcessorIdGenerator](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/runtime/ProcessorIdGenerator.html) to provide the ID for each processor.
 If no generator is explicitly configured, the default one will create a UUID for each processor.

 #### Configuration
 To run an embedded Samza processor, you need to configure the coordinator service using the *job.coordinator.factory* property.
-Also, there is currently one taskname grouper that supports embedded mode, so you must configure that explicitly.
+Also, there is currently one taskName grouper that supports embedded mode, so you must configure that explicitly.

 Let’s take a look at how to configure the two coordination service implementations that ship with Samza.